• Home

 While there is something called a “Welsh onion,” this slender green vegetable isn’t from Wales but from Asia.
 Here, when we speak of Welsh onion recipes, we mean dishes from Cymru that are prepared with white or yellow onions.

 Welsh onion cake is an uncomplicated comfort food made by layering onions and sliced potatoes with butter in a dish and baking it.
-What’s so wonderful about this recipe is that it takes just a few ingredients besides your choice of seasonings.
+What’s so wonderful about this recipe is that it requires just a few ingredients, in addition to your choice of seasonings.
 A pie pan of this will make about six servings.

 Welsh Leek Recipes